freshehrteam/wt2xt/README.md

 ## Docker Usage

 This application can be run using Docker, which eliminates the need to install dependencies locally.
-The Docker image includes Pandoc and TeX Live (BasicTex equivalent for Linux), so you can generate DOCX and PDF formats without installing these dependencies on your local machine.
+The Docker image is now based on Bun instead of Node.js for improved performance.
+It includes Pandoc and TeX Live (BasicTex equivalent for Linux), so you can generate DOCX and PDF formats without installing these dependencies on your local machine.

-The Dockerfile also includes the Pandoc and BasicTex dependencies

 ### Building the Docker Image